Larwin-m/Empty-for-SV/README.md

 # Empty-for-SV

 Empty Project for Cloning

--Clone this Repository and copy Unity files
+-Clone this Repository and copy Unity files in PC

 -gitnore already updated